 - teamwork and strong interpersonal skills.

-Many genetics-related employers value postgraduate study and the technical skills you develop to a higher level, as well as other transferable skills such as critical analysis and report writing.
+Many genetics-related employers value postgraduate study and the technical and research skills you develop to a higher level, as well as other transferable skills such as critical analysis and report writing.
 Postgraduate study at Masters and PhD level is particularly useful for jobs in research.

 There are many options at postgraduate level to enhance the knowledge gained in your first degree.
 Some subjects are directly related, such as medical and molecular genetics, while others derive from genetics, like immunology and pharmacology.